Back to Home

 The primary unit of seating inventory.
 Tables have a fixed capacity (typically 10 seats) and come in two types:

-• PREPAID Table: The Table Host pays for all seats upfront.
+• Prepaid Table: The Table Host pays for all seats upfront.
 Guests are then invited to claim their complimentary seats.

 Seat